 - Genetics – the condition may be hereditary

 - Environment – Research suggests that continuous exposure to lead may also cause the development of ADHD, among other environmental issues.

 - Development – The condition may develop during the child’s formative years.

-ADHD usually starts in childhod with symptoms that go all the way through adulthood.
-Often, you only realize its existence when you find yourself in emotional and behavioral crisis.
-That is, when your symptoms start to impair your daily life, behavior, and relationships.
+ADHD usually starts in childhood with symptoms that go all the way through adulthood.
+Often, you only realize its existence when you find yourself in an emotional and behavioral crisis or when your symptoms already impair your daily life, behavior, and relationships.
 A student or a professional may eventually feel unable to cope with the demands of the daily tasks.

 San Diego psychiatric care providers can attest to how strongly ADHD can impact your life.
 Our psychiatric care professionals have seen several patients come to them at their breaking point.
 When patients seek help, a good provider should offer various treatment options depending on their medical history, medication response, and personal preference.

 What ADHD Treatment Options Are Available in San Diego

 On the other hand, holistic treatment combines behavioral therapy, medication, and wellness activities.
 This ADHD treatment option makes our San Diego psychiatric care providers unique, as only a few clinics offer this program, if at all.

 ADHD treatment with medication is the standard way of alleviating the symptoms.
 It can be effective, or it could miss the cause of the problem.
 So, how does medication work to treat ADHD?